 Tonka Bean Tree

-The tonka bean tree \[dipteryx odorata\] grows and reproduces better in full sun, and largely appears on the northeastern lowland plains of Costa Rica.
+The tonka bean tree (dipteryx odorata) grows and reproduces better in full sun.
 The tall, yellow-white to brown trunk can reach over 3 feet (1 m) in diameter.
 Sometimes the trunk has buttressed roots.

 When in flower, this tree is even more conspicuous – pretty, two-tone pink flowers emerge in large clusters, and give off a fragrance reminiscent of fruit.
 These flowers attract several species of hummingbirds, butterflies, and bees.